nwiken/audit-log/README.md

 Spring boot application for audit logging a class or a method.
 Audit is enabled by annotating a method or class with the annotation **@Audit**

-Sensible parameters can be ommitted from the audit log if annotated with **@AuditSkip**
+Sensible parameters can be omitted from the audit log if annotated with **@AuditSkip**

 ### Properties
 - **mypages.audit.trace.enabled** - If set to true, all trace logging will be enabled.
 Default value is true